 Yes.
 Grant amendments are required under the same rules as normal.
-However, due to COVID-19, the AOE has extended the amendment submission deadline to April 15, 2020.
-In addition, the Agency will allow for amendments to be considered substantially approved upon receipt for all Federal formula grants and state grants.
-This means that, upon submission of the amendment, it will be considered substantially approved and you may begin to obligate the funds.
+However, due to COVID-19, the AOE extended the amendment submission deadline to April 15, 2020.
+In addition, the Agency allowed for amendments to be considered substantially approved upon receipt for all Federal formula grants and state grants.
+This means that, upon submission of the amendment, it was considered substantially approved and funds could be obligated.
 However, substantial approval is not the same as final approval.
 It is important to remember that there is risk involved during the time between substantial approval and final approval.
 If an investment does not receive final approval, the expenditure cannot be paid for using the grant funds.
 Unfortunately, the Agency is not authorized to extend this flexibility for Federal discretionary grants.
 Please contact your AOE Grants Program Manager if you are unsure if your Federal grant is considered a formula grant or a discretionary grant.

-The amendment extension and the availability of substantial approval for Federal formula grants and State grants will be extended through April 15, 2020, at which time the Agency will review and determine if a further extension is required.
+The amendment extension and the availability of substantial approval for Federal formula grants and State grants was extended through April 15, 2020.